-- 1.7.1 Significant effects identified by the Sustainability Appraisal should be monitored to highlight specific performance issues and lead to informed decision making in the future to respond to any adverse effects. - 1.7.2 The Submission version of the DMP DPD will include a draft monitoring framework of appropriate indicators.
+- 1.7.1 Significant effects identified by the Sustainability Appraisal should be monitored to highlight specific performance issues and lead to informed decision making in the future to respond to any adverse effects. - 1.7.2 The DMP DPD will include a monitoring framework of appropriate indicators.
 These indicators will form the basis of Barnet's Annual Monitoring Report and will track the performance of the DMP.
-The final agreed list of indicators will be provided in the statement produced upon adoption of the DMP DPD.